PopovEvgeniy/unrarwizard/readme.txt

 Prepare

-You can download Unrar here: http://www.rarlab.com/rar_add.htm Put the executable file of Unrar to the Unrar wizard directory before the first start.
+You can download Unrar here: http://www.rarlab.com/rar_add.htm Put the executable file of Unrar in the Unrar wizard directory before the first start.

 Contact